shakacode/shakapacker/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-A feature request describes a suggested improvement.
-If you have a debugging or troubleshooting question, please open a discussion on the [Discussions tab](https://github.com/shakacode/shakapacker/discussions).
+_Notice: A feature request describes a suggested improvement.
+If you have a debugging or troubleshooting question, please open a discussion on the [Discussions Tab](https://github.com/shakacode/shakapacker/discussions).
+Otherwise, remove this line and fill out the following sections._

+## Desired behavior:

+## Actual behavior:

+## Setup environment:
-Ruby version:
+- Ruby version:
-Rails version:
+- Rails version:
-Shakapacker version:
+- Shakapacker version:

-Desired behavior:

-Actual behavior: